Metal Roof Recovery

 A conventional metal building roofing system includes a 24- to 26-gauge coated steel roof panels installed on purlins (structural steel members) that comes in a variety of 14 to 18-gauge in thickness.
 These purlins are usually cold-formed “C” or “Z” members installed 5-ft.
 On the middle.
 With the use of screws, metal roof panels are firmly locked on the purlins; while in standing-seam metal-panel systems, hidden clips are secured to the purlins.
 These screws are not just mainly used to lock the panels; instead, they also serve to ‘stitch’ the panels altogether at the sides and end laps.
 On the other hand, rubber or neoprene washers are installed beneath the fastener heads, and then a sealant or tape is applied to waterproof the panel side laps and end laps.
 A Caulk or tape is typically inserted to fashion a hydrostatic joint.

 Metal roofs that are over ten years old are more likely to suffer from failure due to some causes.
 One well-known area of weakness is found at the end and side laps of the metal panels where the initial butyl tape or caulk seals get old and collapsed.
 Fasteners are also a metal roof’s weak spot.
 This is because metal structures tend to get bigger and contracted due to temperature changes; hence leading to enlarged fastener holes and causing ruin to the fastener seals, which then allows water into the building.
 Further metal roof repair issues are that of the side, and end laps of the panels since Caulks and sealant applied in these corners gets typically weaken, or the sealant is gone, subjecting the structure to weather.

-Other factors that account for the need of metal roof recovery include insufficient drainage; poor workmanship or low-quality materials, poor design and detailing, as well as tattered coatings on metal panels.
+Other factors that account for the need for metal roof recovery include insufficient drainage; poor workmanship or low-quality materials, poor design and detailing, as well as tattered coatings on metal panels.